MEMBERSHIP MATTERS FROM OUR OUR DISTRICT PERSPECTIVE

 Nicholas described that there is a team of six individuals in the district, who are to available to assist clubs interested in specifics, tailored to specific needs of an individual club, as well as overall considerations.

-STAYING IN A "FOREVER HOME" AND OTHER OPTIONS DISCUSSED
+STAYING IN A "FOR EVER" HOMESTAYING IN A "FOREVER HOME" AND OTHER OPTIONS DISCUSSED

 August 4, 2022 - Sharon Newman a Rotarian with Right Choice Home Care, an agency that she started 7 years ago, presented strategies to equip your or a loved one's home so they can remain in the home.

 There are a variety of possible other options, such as moving in with an adult child, independent living, assisted living, and even a nursing home placement.
 Additional topics were discussed, such as assisting a person with dementia; it is important that this problem is diagnosed as soon as possible.
 Hospice care can be provided in any of these settings.

 Also, Sharon's guest, Daniel Olofsosson, was introduced; Dan is a Medicare consultant, who assists clients with identifying the option that is best for them, or a loved one.

 In the photograph, is Sharon on the left, and Daniel on the right.

 INSTALLATION OF CLUB OFFICERS AND COMMITTEE CHAIRS

 INSTALLAGION OF CLUB OFFICERS COMMITTEE CHAIRS FOR OUR CLUB - FOR THE 2022-2023 TERM